wuchongming/learning-notes/Vue+React/React-router.md

   </Router>,
   node
 );

+// This could also be useful for animations:
+<Route
-This could also be useful for animations:<Route children={({ match, ...rest }) => (
+  children={({ match, ...rest }) => (
     {/* Animate will always render, so you can use lifecycles to animate its child in and out */}